What is Lead?

 The U.S. Centers for Disease Control and Prevention's (CDC) National Center for Health Statistics

 monitors blood lead levels in the United States.
-To get information on the number of children with elevated blood lead levels, and number and percentage of children tested for lead in the city of Cleveland, please contact our Office of Communicable Disease Surveillance & Epidemiology (OCDSE) at 216-664-EPIS (3747)
+To get information on the number of children with elevated blood lead levels, and number and percentage of children tested for lead in the city of Cleveland, please contact our Office of Office of Epidemiology and Population Health at (216) 664-EPIS (3747)

 - The most important step parents, doctors, and others can take is to prevent lead exposure before it occurs.